ZaidBinZaheer/Fulfillkaro-dashboard-cpanel/README.md

 Dashboard for admin and customers of FulfillKaro

-This is the project being deployed on Heroku.com, that I have deleted
+This is the project being deployed on Cpanel